Note

 In the left menu, under MCP, select Policies.

 In the policy editor, add or edit the policies you want to apply to the MCP server's tools.
-The policies are defined in XML format.
-For example, you can add a policy to limit calls to the MCP server's tools (in this example, 5 calls per 30 seconds per client IP address).
+Define the policies in XML format.

 Validate and use the MCP server

-) to call the API Management-hosted MCP endpoint.
+Use a compliant LLM agent (such as GitHub Copilot, Semantic Kernel, or Copilot Studio) or a test client (such as curl) to call the API Management-hosted MCP endpoint.
 Ensure that the request includes appropriate headers or tokens, and confirm successful routing and response from the MCP server.

 Tip